mitsuhiko/lucumr/2015/8/9/on-countries-and-citizenships.rst

 That however does not mean that they are illegally in the country.
 It can also mean that they just never immigrated to begin with and just hop from country to country.
-They are there as submarines either by pretending to be tourists and regularly changing the place of living.
+They are there as submarines either by pretending to be tourists or regularly changing the place of living.

 This is a bit different from the traditional method of not crossing the border much which many migrant workers do.
 This however can turn terrible